manufakturedelweiss/i18n/README.md

 ## How to help with translating

+You have the choice between joining an effort for a language that's already here, or starting on a new language.

+### Adding a new language

 Every language should be in its own folder, named according to the lowercase [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example, `en` for English.

-If the folder of your language already exists, you can work on the files in that folder.

-If it does not exist, you can copy the `xx` template folder to a new folder.
+To start working on a new language, copy the `xx` template folder.

 For example, copy the entire `xx` folder as a new folder called `pl` if you want to work on Polish.

+### Working on an existing language

+If the folder for the language you want to work on is already there, you are good to go.

-## Keeping track of your work
+## Keeping track of your work with the `# TODO`

 In the best case scenario, you don't have to do an entire language on your own, and others can help.